 Softballs vary in size according to the type of softball game that is being played.
-There are three sizes: one for fast-pitch softball, one for slow-pitch softball and one for a style of slow-pitch play that is frequently called Chicago ball because of its popularity in that Illinois city.
+There are three sizes, measured by circumference: one for fast-pitch softball, one for slow-pitch softball and one for a style of slow-pitch play that is frequently called Chicago ball because of its popularity in that Illinois city.
 Gloves are not used in Chicago ball, and, generally, the larger the ball, the softer it is.

 Video of the Day